-Under our democratic system, the appropriate means for effecting change is to bring concerns to the attention of elected representatives so that they may correct, amend, or institute laws that protect the rights of all citizens.
-Failing this, the application of public pressure may be needed to help overcome resistance on the part of lawmakers to act on the public's behalf.
+Under our democratic system, the appropriate means for effecting change is to bring concerns to the attention of elected representatives so that they can correct, amend, or institute laws that protect the rights of all citizens.
+Failing this, the application of public pressure is ordinarily needed to help overcome resistance on the part of lawmakers to act on the public's behalf.
 The Guide to Judiciary Policies and Procedures is one of the most frequently consulted books in a judge's chambers, according to the Administrative Office of the United States Courts.
 In this publication, the Committee on Codes of Conduct of the Judicial Conference of the United States offers the following standards for judges who are adjunct faculty at law schools: "It is permissible for judges to teach in law schools.
 However, . . . the judge should not participate in any case in which the school or its employees are parties."
 Guide to Judiciary Policies and Procedures, 1999 Ed., Vol. II, Chap.
 V, §4.1(b), at p.
 V-57.

 "A judge who teaches at a law school should recuse from all cases involving that educational institution as party.
 The judge should recuse (or remit) from cases involving the university, as well as those involving the law school, where the judge's impartiality might reasonably be questioned in view of the size and cohesiveness of the university, the degree of independence of the law school, the nature of the case, and related factors.
 Similar factors govern recusal of judges serving on a university advisory board."
 Guide to Judiciary Policies and Procedures, 1999 Ed., Vol. II, Chap.
 V, §3.4-3(a), at p.
 V-39.
 The clear intention of the Judicial Conference of the United States is to prevent judges who are associated with a university from sitting in cases in which that university is a party.
 However, the Canons issued in the Guide to Judiciary Policies and Procedures are advisory only, and no penalties are associated with their violation.
 As demonstrated in the case of Bernofsky v.
 Tulane University, a determined judge who both taught at the Law School and served on a University advisory board could not be dissuaded from adjudicating cases brought against the University.
 Such behavior creates the need for an explicit law that prohibits this type of judicial abuse.
 In 2005, The Faculty Rights Coalition proposed that adjunct professor judges should agree, as a precondition of employment, not to hear cases that involve the institution where they teach.
 Bernofsky has proposed to the Senate Judiciary Committee a simple amendment to the existing recusal statute that will close the loophole that is tacitly, and unfairly, given to universities.
 As quoted below in its entirety, the amendment modifies United States Code, Title 28, Section 455(b) by introducing a new item, §455(b)(5)(v).
 Concerned readers are encouraged to send an e-mail to their representatives on the Judiciary Committees, expressing their support for the amended statute.
 A sample letter is offered that can be copied and pasted into the body of an e-mail addressed to members of the Senate Judiciary Committee (Subject: Adjunct Faculty Judges) and/or members of the House Judiciary Committee.
 The sample can be modified or ignored, according to the view of the sender.
 However, for the e-mail to receive serious attention, the sender must include his or her name and street address.